 Palak Paneer Recipe (Indian Cheese and Spinach)

-Learn how to make authentic Palak Paneer at home using simple ingredients with this easy, step-by-step recipe.
-Palak Paneer is a popular North Indian recipe made with paneer (Indian cottage cheese) and fresh spinach (palak).
-This nutritious vegetarian recipe is made with a creamy spinach-based gravy.
+Palak Paneer is a popular North Indian dish made with paneer (Indian cottage cheese) and fresh spinach (palak) cooked with aromatic spices.
+This nutritious vegetarian curry features a rich, creamy spinach-based gravy that’s both flavorful and wholesome.
 Easy to prepare, this palak paneer combines vibrant spinach puree with aromatic spices and a rich texture.
 It is with protein, iron, and essential nutrients, this cheese and spinach dish is a must-try for anyone who eats healthy Indian food.
-You can eat it at lunch or dinner with roti, naan, or rice.
+You can eat it at lunch or dinner with roti, Paratha, Naan, or rice.
 Follow this guide with images to make restaurant-style Palak Paneer.

 Ingredients and Substitutes